Hawaii men’s basketball team loses assistant coach Chris Gerlufsen to San Francisco

-Assistant coach Chris Gerlufsen is leaving the University of Hawaii basketball program to become San Francisco’s associate head coach.
+A top assistant coach is leaving the University of Hawaii basketball program.

+Chris Gerlufsen, who coordinates UH’s offense and served as interim head coach for 13 games during the 2019-20 season, has accepted the associate head coach’s position at San Francisco.

 “It’s bittersweet because I love it here,” Gerlufsen said.
 “I love the people.
 I wish nothing but the best for Eran (Ganot, UH’s head coach) and the program going forward.
 I’m going to be the biggest UH fan there is on the mainland for the program.”